WSU-cshimizu/ceg4110-group-project-figuring-it-out/README.md

 ### Guest Lectures
 Reports about Guest Lecturers are located in `deliverables/guests/` in the format `guest_COMPANY.md`.

+### Group Retrospective
+The Group Retrospective is located at `deliverables/retro-group.md`.
 <!-- Add more here, or something lol -->